University of Chicago: People

 Chicago alumni have gone on to become notable in several fields.
-In particular, alumni include CEOs of firms such as Microsoft, Goldman Sachs, and Credit Suisse; six heads of state or government across five continents; eight U.S. Cabinet Secretaries; ten U.S. Senators; four central bank Presidents or Directors, including the World Bank; one U.S. Supreme Court justice; and presidents of Princeton, Northwestern, and MIT.
+In particular, alumni include CEOs of firms such as Microsoft, Goldman Sachs, and Credit Suisse; six heads of state or government across five continents; eight U.S. cabinet secretaries; ten U.S. senators; four central bank presidents or directors, including the World Bank; one U.S. Supreme Court justice; and presidents of Princeton, Northwestern, and MIT.

-Notable faculty include three Supreme Court Justices, one central bank governor, and numerous Nobel Prize laureates.
+Notable faculty include three Supreme Court justices, one central bank governor, and numerous Nobel Prize laureates.
 Former U.S. president Barack Obama, poet T.S.
 Eliot, and writer Ralph Ellison all served on the faculty.

 In pop culture

 The University of Chicago is the alma mater of fictional characters Harry Burns and Sally Albright (from When Harry Met Sally), Indiana Jones, and Mark Watney (from The Martian).
-It has served as filming locations for scenes in Divergent, The Fugitive, and Sense8.
+It has served as a filming location for scenes in Divergent, The Fugitive, and Sense8.

 Abe Ravelstein, the titular character of the novel Ravelstein, was based on UChicago faculty member Allan Bloom.